Introduction to wikis

 Getting others on board

-As your Wiki grows in both content and readership, you’ll want to start getting others to contribute as well.
+As your wiki grows in both content and readership, you’ll want to start getting others to contribute as well.
 A little guidance will go a long way.

-Here are a few steps you can take to help users start contributing to the Wiki.
+Here are a few steps you can take to help users start contributing to the wiki.

 Teach people how to create & edit pages